Broadening-Horizons-7/website_zola/content/call.md

 +++
 The Call for Papers is now open!

 Deadline for submitting abstracts for papers and posters is **September 15th, 2024**.
+You can also read more on the [BH7 1st Circular](https://www.broadeninghorizons7.it/pdf/BH7%20-%201st%20circular.pdf).

 ## **Papers proposal**